|

 that she carries her third

-pregnancy to term . . .
+pregnancy to term . . .a flash of red

 and orange in her